MicrosoftDocs/ATADocs/ATPDocs/persistence-privilege-escalation-alerts.md

 **Description**:

 Attackers add users to highly privileged groups.
 Adding users is done to gain access to more resources, and gain persistency.
-This detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is seen. [!INCLUDE [Product short](includes/product-short.md)] profiles continuously.
+This detection relies on profiling the group modification activities of users, and alerting when an abnormal addition to a sensitive group is seen.
+Defender for Identity profiles continuously.

-For a definition of sensitive groups in [!INCLUDE [Product short](includes/product-short.md)], see [Working with the sensitive accounts](/defender-for-identity/entity-tags).
+For a definition of sensitive groups in Defender for Identity, see [Working with the sensitive accounts](/defender-for-identity/entity-tags).

 The detection relies on events audited on domain controllers.
 Make sure your domain controllers are [auditing the events needed](configure-windows-event-collection.md).